Carravan/Lateral/README.md

 - [SuperWoW](https://github.com/balakethelock/SuperWoW) is **REQUIRED**

 SuperWoW is used for the addon to remain mostly functional at buffcap.
-All timer bars, Dispatch, Nightblade will continue to work.
-TotT, Relentless Strikes will fail.

 <img width="316" height="188" alt="image" src="https://github.com/user-attachments/assets/4b26fc16-cd28-45ba-82ba-2e7e9ddc75a1" />

 Lateral will show bars which represent
 * Slice and Dice
-* Taste for Blood and Rupture
+* Combined Taste for Blood and Rupture
 * Envenom
 * Expose Armor